 Learn something new

 Use the winter months to update your skills or practice something new.
-Take a cooking class on base or study a foreign language for free with Transparent Language Online.
-Begin one of more than 500 online, non-credit personal enrichment courses through Universal Class (available at the library).
+Take a cooking class on base or study a foreign language for free with Mango Languages available through the library.
+Begin one of more than 500 online, non-credit personal enrichment courses through Universal Class (available through the library).

 Re-think your drink

 The Substance Abuse Counseling Center (SACC) offers a wide array of prevention, intervention, and counseling services to promote the readiness of Marines and their families.
 SACC takes a proactive approach to support low risk use of alcohol and discourage other substance misuse.
 If you are concerned about your alcohol or other drug misuse or that of someone you care about, please contact your installation SACC.
-If you are struggling with the winter blues, contact the DSTRESS Line or your local Community Counseling center.
-The DSTRESS Line provides anonymous Skype, chat, and phone support 24 hours a day, 7 days a week.
+If you are struggling with the winter blues, contact your local Community Counseling center.

 The last thing you want to do after work is exercise or prepare and cook a nutritious meal.
 That’s why the Department of Defense has devised the 5210 plan to make things simpler for you.